 - Setting the stage for next year’s expansion into Philadelphia and Providence by engaging with the community service organizations from Drexel University and Rhode Island School for Design.

-This year we sewed 21 more blankets (and 3 more are partially sewed)!
+This year we sewed 23 more blankets!
 Our original goal this year was 25 blankets.
 We knew our original goal was a stretch, as in the past two years we had only sewed 22 blankets total.
 So to double our ball blanket production this year was a great accomplishment.
 In addition to our 3rd annual ball blanket sewing event at Dana Hall, we also held a sewing event with eighth grade students at SquashBusters and teamed with the Framingham State Phi Upsilon Omicron national honors society to sew blankets.

 SquashBusters Sewing Event

 We had a great time at our first sewing event of this school year with 20 SquashBusters 8th graders!
 We created 2 ball blankets and in total reused 300 dead squash balls.
 These blankets will be donated to the Higginson Lewis School, a school for autistic children in Boston, and a partner of SquashBusters.
 We also donated 20 pairs of eye goggles generously given to us by Dunlop Sport USA.

 The event was initiated by SquashBusters as a way to pay forward SquashCares prior donations of equipment to SquashBusters over the last two years.
 SquashBusters students were able to use the SquashCares community service opportunity to give something of value to kids with autism and ADHD.